A.S. Degree, Digital Media

 For career information related to this program, please visit O*Net OnLine.

 Employment in this field is expected to grow by 8 percent from now until 2020.
 Expected growth will be due to increased demand for animation and visual effects in video games, movies, and television (Source: Bureau of Labor Statistics).

-Choose 1 of the following specializations:
+Choose 21 credits of elective courses from 1 of the following Specializations: